michael-trovato/advanced-macro-calculator/README.md

 The [US Navy Body Fat Calculator](https://www.calculator.net/body-fat-calculator.html) is used by the US Navy to determine body fat percentage.

-Note that your neck circumference will have a large impact on the results.
+Note, neck circumference will have a large impact on the results.

 ## Safety Thresholds for Weight Change
 Implementing safety thresholds ensures